iliakan/javascript-book/en/01-basics/09-advanced-functions/03-with-operator.md

 That's possibly not the result we want.
 Such bugs are rare, but very hard to debug.

-Another reason for not recommending `with` is javascript compression algorithms which can't handle `with` reliably.
+Another reason for not recommending `with` is JavaScript compression algorithms which can't handle `with` reliably.

 And finally, the intermediate scope introduced by `with` slows down the execution.
-Modern javascript interpreters want to be extremely fast, as close to native code as possible.
+Modern JavaScript interpreters want to be extremely fast, as close to native code as possible.
 So, removing `with` removes one of performance problems.

 Instead of `with`, it is recommended to use a temporary variable:
 [js]